Jost Van Dyke

 - Snorkel or dive at popular dive sites.
 Favored spots near Jost Van Dyke include Twin Towers, Sandy Cay, Wayward Wall, Stoney Bay, and The Cathedral.

 - Go hiking.
 There are several trails on the island with fantastic views.
 The view from the top of Majohnny Hill is worth the strenuous hike to get there.
-You can rent a 4×4, however experienced hikers may want to accept the challenge and climb to the peak.
-From the top, you’ll be rewarded with amazing views of the Caribbean sea.
+You can rent a 4×4.
+However, experienced hikers may want to accept the challenge and climb to the peak.
+From the top, you’ll be rewarded with amazing Caribbean sea views.

 - Mountain biking.
 In addition to hiking, you can also travel the hills on a bike.